waddie/nrepl.hx/README.md

 This is a work in progress, experimental plugin for a work in progress, experimental plugin system.
 Caveat emptor.

+## LLM Disclosure

+I’ve written a bit of Scheme over the years, but have next to no Rust experience.
+Claude Code assisted heavily with the crates in this repo.

 ## Usage

 This plugin provides the following commands: